fvictorio/hardhat-examples/parallel-tests/README.md

 ## Typescript

 To do this with typescript, just use that same command but add `--extension ts` to the `mocha` command.

+## Acknowledgements

+This idea was born out of the infinite insistence of [@nventuro](https://github.com/nventuro).
+So, thanks Nico!